 A hard part fade is a contemporary style that contrasts the cut.
 To achieve this look, fading is a difficult process that needs to be done carefully to avoid ruining the overall look of your hair.

-Fading can be done in a number of ways, depending on your hair type and desired outcome.
-It is important to consult with a hairstylist to get started on the fading process and to monitor progress regularly to ensure that the results are pleasing.
+Fading can be done in several ways, depending on your hair type and desired outcome.
+It is important to consult with a hairstylist to get started on the fading process and to monitor progress regularly to ensure the results are pleasing.

 High Top Fade